zhu-yiqi/zhu-yiqi.github.io/README.md

         </div>
         <section class="info">
             <h2>About Me</h2>
             <p>I am currently an undergraduate student at Department of Computer Science and Technology, Tsinghua University.
-I have great honor to work with Professor <a href="https://nlp.csai.tsinghua.edu.cn/~ly/">Yang Liu</a> and <a href="https://lpeng.net/">Peng Li</a> on language agents and multimodal large language models since October 2023.</p>
+I have great honor to work with Prof. <a href="https://nlp.csai.tsinghua.edu.cn/~ly/">Yang Liu</a> and <a href="https://lpeng.net/">Peng Li</a> on language agents and multimodal large language models since October 2023.
+I also work closely with Dr. Ziyue Wang and <a href="https://minicheshire.github.io">Zonghan Yang</a>.</p>
             <p>My research interest broadly lies in artificial intelligence.
 Specifically, I am curious about the following three topics: 1) <em>How to build robust language agents to finish challenging tasks (e.g. discover scientific knowledge)?</em> 2) <em>How to utilize the generalization ability of foundation models in embodied scenarios and tasks?</em> 3) <em>How to empower foundation models with the ability of understanding and simulating the real world (a.k.a.
 World Modeling)?</em></p>
         </section>
         <section class="publications">